fhfuih/HKSI-Monitoring-Server/README.md

 * One can add concrete ML model implementations that resembles the mock ones
     * The function signature (parameters and return) should look like the mock ones.
 Docs are at `mock_model.py`
     * ML model function *do not* need to implement concurrency.
 They are handled in `main.py`.
     * ML model function **do** need to implement any behaviors when receiving a new image frame.
-For example, do not return on the first few passes and meanwhile cache the images for those passes.
+For example, return nothing on the first few passes and meanwhile cache the images for those passes.
     * Add the functions to the `PREDICTIONS` variable in `main.py`.
 The order of this list matters in that: if two prediction functions contain a same key in the returning dict, the latter one will override the former one.
+    * **You may return something in `end` function (like a final average data of the current prediction session)**, even if the current type notation says it returns None.
+I will handle the changes if you do so.
+* When I finish `webrtc.py`, I will plug ML models into the new WebRTC version server, and there should be no changes for the actual ML implementations.

 ## For Frontend Developers

-### SocketIO Message Protocol
+### Websocket Message Protocol

 * Frontend -> server: event `session_start`
     * Event argument: raw byte array of 64 bits (8B) with the following components: